Leschonander/VariousLangProject/camanchaca/README.md

 a library/framework of sorts.

 Currently in alpha, less due to product reasons but more I haven't added all the code I use to style all my flask apps with here yet.

+## License
+Licensed under a MIT License by Lars E. Schonander